Citigroup makes last-minute cut in year-end bonuses for traders

-Citigroup Inc (C.N) this week cut its bonus pool for fixed-income and equity market traders after market revenues plunged during the last two weeks of the year, according to a person familiar with the matter.
+Jan 9 Citigroup Inc this week cut its bonus pool for fixed-income and equity market traders after market revenues plunged during the last two weeks of the year, according to a person familiar with the matter.

 Bonuses will be down about 5 to 10 percent from a year earlier, the person said.
 As of mid-December, they had been expected to hold steady with the past year.